University of Idaho Arboretum and Botanical Garden: Shattuck Arboretum

-The older arboretum is located immediately west of the UI Administration Building and north of the President's Residence; it was named for Shattuck in 1933, two years after his death.
+The older arboretum is located immediately west of the UI Administration Building and north of the President's Residence; it was named for Shattuck in 1933, two years after his death, and was the southern boundary of MacLean Field.
 Adjacent to the arboretum is an amphitheater available for lectures, concerts, barbecues, weddings, and other events.

 New Development

 The "New Arboretum" was conceived in the late 1970s with its first plantings in the former hayfield in 1982.
 It is divided into four geographical areas of plant origin: Asia, Europe, Eastern North America, and Western North America.
 In addition, there are sections for display plantings and a xeriscape garden.
 The arboretum contains 829 species and 1799 taxa of trees and woody shrubs (as of 2005), with planting continuing at a sustained pace.
 For example, a total of 132 species and 270 taxa were planted in 2004.

 Conifers, ornamental species and cultivars of pear, forsythia, cherry, crabapple, lilac, shrub rose, mock orange, magnolia, tree peony, maple, oak, and elm constitute the bulk of the collection.
 There are also dozens of unusual specimens.
 Some of the less common trees for the region include Dawn Redwood (Metasequoia glyptostroboides), Ginkgo (Ginkgo biloba), Camperdown Elms (Ulmus glabra 'Camperdownii'), and cultivars of European Beech (Fagus sylvatica).

 The arboretum has many walking trails and benches; the loop distance around the arboretum is about 1.4 mi.

 The first wedding held in the new arboretum was in July 1991; the bride was university president Elisabeth Zinser.